Chuck Nice

-Chuck Nice (born July 10, 1975) is an American stand-up comedian and media host.
+Chuck Nice (born on July 10, 1975) is an American stand-up comedian and media host.
 He is a longtime comic co-host of StarTalk with astrophysicist Neil deGrasse Tyson and since 2022 has hosted Brain Games: On the Road for National Geographic/Disney+.

-He started his career hosting a show atop the New-Wave dance club The Bank.
-He got his name from DJ Chuck Nice, a local DJ from Jersey City who made mixtapes in the ’90s.
-Like 50 Cent and Rick Ross, who adopted names from people they admired, he chose to carry on the name as a tribute to the mixtapes he loved listening to.
+He started his career hosting a show at the New-Wave dance club The Bank.
+He got his name from a local DJ in Jersey City named Chuck Nice, who made mixtapes in the ’90s and early 2000s.
 Nice was also heard on The Radio Chick, a comedic show formerly on 92.3 Free FM, Q104.3 FM, and WNEW-FM, in New York City.
 Nice was a frequent contributor to VH1’s Best Week Ever.

 Career

 Radio and early television

 On New York radio, Nice was a featured comic on The Radio Chick with host Leslie Gold during its runs on WNEW-FM (102.7) and later WAXQ/Q104.3; the show subsequently moved to 92.3 Free FM (WXRK/WFNY).
 He went on to appear on VH1’s Best Week Ever and on truTV’s The Smoking Gun Presents: World's Dumbest....